lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 ### After this session, you will be able to:

 1. Describe the decisions your team made in producing your team data table.
-2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.
+2. Test whether team historical trends shown in the "viz" tabs reflect your expectations.
 3. Apply your clinical expertise to identify new information about a team patient in the "data" tabs.